1. How do I search for articles about my research area?

 - Each book and article has tags assigned to it, words or shorts phrases that make each book or article searchable

-- Words like impact, benefits, effects, or causes are not used as tags
+- Words like impact, issues, effects, or factors are not used as tags

-- Example topic: Does physical exercise have an impact on university students with anxiety?
+- Example topic: Does physical exercise have an impact on adolescents with depression?

-- "university students" searches for university students as a phrase, not separate words
+- "physical exercise" searches for physical exercise as a phrase, not separate words

-- As you scroll through the search hits, look at the assigned Subjects (tags), and see if they match your search words
+- As you scroll through the search results, look at the assigned Subjects (tags), and see if they match your search words

-- Example: Many of the articles are tagged with the Subject college students.
-Some of the articles are tagged with physical activity, while some are tagged with exercise.
+- Example: Some of the articles are tagged with physical activity, while some are tagged with exercise.

 - Add physical activity and college students to your search

-- New Search: exercise OR "physical activity" AND anxiety AND "college student" OR "university students:
+- New Search: exercise OR "physical activity" AND depression

 - Use OR to combine key concepts with their synonyms within the search box